Providing power alongside some prehistoric pals: how Hydro works with Lake Sturgeon

 Lake Sturgeon, called Namao in Cree, is a prehistoric freshwater fish that is considered a “living fossil”.
 They were a staple of Manitoba lakes and rivers and Indigenous cultures long before Canada existed.

-Sturgeon are unlike many other freshwater fish: they can grow to be huge (the record for the largest ever caught is 7’3” ft long and weighing 240 lbs), they can live a long time (up to 55 years for males and 80-150 years for females), and they spawn relatively slowly (they don’t reach sexual maturity until 20-25 years old).
+Sturgeon are unlike many other freshwater fish: they can grow to be huge (some reports indicate sturgeon up to 400 lbs), they can live a long time (up to 150 years), and they spawn relatively slowly (they often don’t reach sexual maturity until 20-25 years old).

 Sturgeon have a difficult history.
-Once revered by Indigenous cultures as a valuable food source, early settlers saw little value in the fish.
-In some cases they would even burn sturgeon they caught for damaging fishing nets (the fish is quite oily and so would burn).
+Revered by Indigenous cultures as a valuable food source, early settlers saw little value in the fish.
+In some cases they would even burn sturgeon as fuel for steam ferries (the fish is quite oily and so would burn).
 However, around 1860, settlers began to see sturgeon as a viable substitute for smoked halibut, and its caviar became a sought-after delicacy.
-This new interest made Lake Sturgeon the most valuable fish in North America, which led to overfishing — and declining populations — across the continent.
+This new interest made sturgeon the most valuable fish in North America, which led to overfishing — and declining populations — across the continent.

 Hydroelectric facilities along sturgeon-heavy rivers pose a challenge for rebuilding fish populations.
-The Nelson River commercial sturgeon fishery was shut down in 1992, and in 1994, the Nelson River Sturgeon Board began stocking fish manually.
-Recognizing the impact of our operations on the fish’s natural habitat, Manitoba Hydro has been a part of the Sturgeon Board — and several other fish-friendly research and conservation groups — since then.
+The Nelson River commercial sturgeon fishery was shut down in 1992, and in 1994, the Nelson River Sturgeon Board began stocking hatchery-reared fish.
+Recognizing the impact of our operations on the fish’s natural habitat, Manitoba Hydro has been a part of the Sturgeon Board — and several other research and conservation groups — since then.

 The Nelson River is the source of much of Manitoba Hydro’s generation capacity.